jcpsimmons/LaStLaPGen/README.md

 - Generates all rows and columns in HTML (each with a unique class name for easy styling later)
 - Adds HTML for linked images in the areas where that needs to be done
 - Optionally adds a YouTube video thumbnail with a jQuery-handled popup modal, complete with YouTube link
+- Prettifies and saves HTML as a file with the same name as the project

 ---